kiranvad/MLCD/Readme.md

 Notes
 ------
-* We have provided the perfomance measure values used in the original paper as a CSV file in  `MLCD_Experiments` folder
+* We have provided the exhaustive list of perfomance measure used in the original paper as a CSV file in  `MLCD_Experiments` folder
-* `finaldemo.m` file contains instructions onto how to perform similar protocol.
+* `finaldemo.m` file also contains instructions onto how to perform performance evaluation protocol.